weitzman/multiplesite/README.md

 ================
 The key command to update the subtree split is: `git-subsplit.sh publish config/master:git@github.com:weitzman/multiplesite-config.git --heads=master`.
 This depends on the [git-subsplit](https://github.com/dflydev/git-subsplit/) helper tool.

 In order to keep most pull requests within a single repo, 'master' config lives in the code repo.
 That's where almost all development happens.
-We subtree split the /config directory to a new repo so we have place to store all the client configuration files.
+We subtree split the /config/master directory to a the config repo so we have coherent place to store all the client configuration files.